faister/iot-workshop/iot-hub-gateway-sdk-physical-device.md

 You may need to press the small button on the SensorTag device to make it discoverable before you run the sample.

 When you run the sample, you can use the [Device Explorer or iothub-explorer][lnk-explorer-tools] tool to monitor the messages the gateway forwards from the SensorTag device.
+Because the temperature data is sent as a 4-byte array consisting of two unsigned integers, you are likely to see some garbled characters instead of the temperature values.
+This is super common since it helps make telemetry messages super dense.
+This binary message should be decoded (converted to JSON for instance) either in the edge or in the cloud - you're welcome to try it in this workshop!
+It also highlights the fact that Azure IoT Hubs can consume telemetry in any format.

 ## Send Cloud-to-Device Messages
 The BLE module also supports sending instructions from Azure IoT Hub to the device.
 You can use the [Azure IoT Hub Device Explorer](https://github.com/Azure/azure-iot-sdks/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md) or the [IoT Hub Explorer](https://github.com/Azure/azure-iot-sdks/tree/master/tools/iothub-explorer) to send JSON messages that the BLE gateway module passes on to the BLE device.